frikkfossdal/dynamic_knobs/README.md

 # Haptic Knob Interface

-**NOTE:** Documentation is currently havoc.
-I will return in future for cleanup.
+**NOTE Documentation is currently havoc.
+I will return in future for cleanup.**

 I want to have knobs that uses torque and position control to provide a diverse and muli-purpose interface.
 Essentially I want to be able to modulate torque based on selected application.
 Random Access Project gives a good summary in [this](https://www.youtube.com/watch?v=9Eh1p_rUQMA) video.
 I think interfaces like this also holds potential for machine control.
 I'm imagining an interface that could enable users to feel / interact in more tangible ways by reflecting stock or machine properties through torque.
 More reflections about this later.
 I want to implement!